Surgery means removing tissue from the body. It is one of the main treatments for many types of cancer.

 For example, you might have a small operation to put a thin tube called a central line into a main vein in your chest.
 The tube stays in throughout your treatment.
 It makes having chemotherapy or targeted therapy easier because you don’t need to have a needle put into a vein each time you have treatment.
 You can also have blood taken from the tube.

-Some operations are done to help doctors give treatments to areas inside the body.
+You have some operations to help doctors give treatments to areas inside the body.
 The operation allows surgeons to give treatments such as:

 - radiofrequency ablation (a treatment using heat made by radio waves to kill cancer cells)